PaoloGinefra/SMBUD_project_24/ideasElasticsearch.md

 ```

-## Recipes grouped by calorie ranges and for each calorie range we see the protein sugar fat fiber ranges inside
+## 7.Recipes grouped by calorie ranges and for each calorie range we see the protein sugar fat fiber ranges inside
 ```json
 GET /recipeswithreviewsfinal/_search
 {